Patschkowski/jedi-knight-modding-tutorials/tutorials/player-models/into-the-game.md

 Go to the folder of your model (*C:\base\models\players\my_first_model*) and open the file *model_default.skin* with a text editor.

-The syntax of a *.kin file is: `<name of the object>,<path to the texture>`.
+The syntax of a *.skin file is: `<name of the object>,<path to the texture>`.
 Each object of the model must be listed here.
 It looks like this for our model:

 ![\*.skin file](skin-file.png)